Jean-Luc Godard: Late period films (2001–2022)

 In 2015 J. Hoberman reported that Godard was working on a new film.
-Initially titled Tentative de bleu, in December 2016 Wild Bunch co-chief Vincent Maraval stated that Godard had been shooting Le livre d'image (The Image Book) for almost two years "in various Arab countries, including Tunisia" and that it is an examination of the modern Arab World.
-Le livre d'image was first shown in November 2018.
+Initially titled Tentative de bleu, in December 2016 Wild Bunch co-chief Vincent Maraval stated that Godard had been shooting Le livre d'image (The Image Book) for almost two years "in various Arab countries, including Tunisia" and that it is an examination of the modern Arab World."Godard presented the film at several international festivals, where it received a Special Palme d'Or at the 2018 Cannes Film Festival.

+Le livre d'image was first shown in May 2018 at the Cannes Film Festival, and later released more widely in November 2018.
 On 4 December 2019, an art installation piece created by Godard opened at the Fondazione Prada in Milan.
 Titled Le Studio d'Orphée, the installation is a recreated workspace and includes editing equipment, furniture, and other materials used by Godard in post-production.

-In 2020 Godard told Les Inrockuptibles that his new film would be about a Yellow vest protestor, and indicated that along with archival footage "there will also be a shoot.
+In 2020, Godard told Les Inrockuptibles that his new film would be about a Yellow vest protestor, and indicated that along with archival footage "there will also be a shoot.
 I don't know if I will find what are called actors...I would like to film the people we see on news channels but by plunging them into a situation where documentary and fiction come together."
 In March 2021 he said that he was working on two new films during a virtual interview at the International Film Festival of Kerala.
 Godard stated "I'm finishing my movie life — yes, my moviemaker life — by doing two scripts...After, I will say, 'Goodbye, cinema.'"

 In July 2021, cinematographer and long time collaborator Fabrice Aragno said that work on the films was going slowly and Godard was more focused on "books, on the ideas of the film, and less in the making."
-Godard suggested making a film like Chris Marker's La Jetée in order to "come back to his origin."
+Godard suggested making a film like Chris Marker's La Jetée to "come back to his origin."
 Much of the film would be shot on 35mm, 16mm and 8mm film, but the expense of celluloid film stock and the COVID-19 pandemic stalled production.
 Aragno expected to shoot test footage that fall.
 He added that the second film was for the Arte channel in France.
+The first of the two films, a 20-minute short titled Trailer of the Film That Will Never Exist: "Phony Wars", premiered at the 2023 Cannes Film Festival, in collaboration with St. Laurent.
+The second and final posthumous short, Scenarios, left unfinished at the time of Godard's death, was finished by Aragno and Jean-Paul Battagia and will have its world premiere at the 2024 Cannes Film Festival.

-Aragno said that he didn't think that either film would be Godard's last film, adding "I say this often that Éloge de l'amour was the beginning of his last gesture.
+Aragno said that he did not think that either film would be Godard's last film, adding "I say this often that Éloge de l'amour was the beginning of his last gesture.
 These five, or six or seven films are connected to each other in a way, they're not just full stops.
 It's not just one painting."
-The first of the two films, a 20-minute short titled Funny Wars, will premiere at the 2023 Cannes Film Festival.
-The second, Scenario, was left unfinished at the time of Godard's death, and will be finished by Aragno and Jean-Paul Battagia.